Scotty turns to point the big fish out to the others, then realises they're Kinda Busy Here, so doesn't say anything.

 Spock questions Kirk's decision to team up with Harrison/Khan to sneak aboard the Vengeance, take down Admiral Marcus, and rescue Scotty.

 Kirk: The enemy of my enemy is my friend.
-Spock: An Arab proverb attributed to a prince who was later betrayed and beheaded by his own people.
+Spock: An Arab proverb attributed to a prince who was later betrayed and decapitated by his own subjects.
 Kirk: Still, it's a hell of a quote.

 When the Enterprise drops out of warp, and Kirk messages Chekov to find out what happened, and says in the most resigned voice ever...